Mohd Shariff Omar: Political career

 Mohd Shariff Omar political career started when he won the State Seat of Sungai Dua of Penang in the 1982 General Election.
 Prior to this, he had served as Assistant District Officer of Pekan, Pahang in 1972 and continued to serve the State of Perak and Penang until 1982.
 He then served as a member of the Penang State Legislative EXCO from 1982 until 1990.
-He was subsequently won the Parliamentary seat of Tasek Gelugor, Penang and appointed as the Parliamentary Secretary to the Minister of Agriculture in 1990 until 1995.
+He was subsequently won the Parliamentary seat of Tasek Gelugor, Penang and appointed as the Parliamentary Secretary of Agriculture in 1990 until 1995.
 In 1995, he was appointed as Deputy Chief Minister of Penang following won the newly created state seat of Permatang Berangan.
 He returned as a Member of Parliament for another 2 terms from 1999 until 2008 and during that period, he was appointed as Deputy Minister of Agriculture and Agro-Based Industry I. Mohd Shariff was dismissed from UMNO after submitting nomination forms in the 2013 Malaysian general election as an independent candidate for running Parliamentary seat of Tasek Gelugor.
 Then, he joined the People's Justice Party in 2014.
 During the establishment of BERSATU in 2016, he was the party's coordinator in Penang.
 In 2017, he was elected as the permanent chairman of the Bersatu General Assembly until 2020.